pjcj/Devel--Cover/docs/cpancover.md

 Results
 -------

-The results of the runs will be stored in the ~/staging directory.
+The results of the runs will be stored in the `~/staging` directory.
 If this is not where you want them stored (which is rather likely) then the simplest solution is probably to make that directory a symlink to the real location.
-If you would prefer not to do that, or you want to run multiple separate cpancover instances (probably only for development purposes), then you can change the CPANCOVER_STAGING variable in the utils/dc script.
+If you would prefer not to do that, or you want to run multiple separate cpancover instances (probably only for development purposes), then you can change the `$CPANCOVER_STAGING` variable in the `utils/dc script`.

-The results consist of the Devel::Cover cover_db directory for each package tested, including the generated HTML output for that DB and the JSON summary file.
+The results consist of the Devel::Cover `cover_db` directory for each package tested, including the generated HTML output for that DB and the JSON summary file.
 Sitting above those directories is summary HTML providing links to the individual coverage reports.